Onshore Power Supply in harbours

 When vessels and ships dock at quayside, they utilize large amounts of energy and power to sustain operation.
 Currently, mainly auxiliary engines driven by diesel or marine gas oil generate this power.
 Large cruise ships’ auxiliary power usage at quayside can be up to 20 MW, comparable to the electrical power consumption of a small northern European city with 10.000 inhabitants.
 It is therefore a dire question of making this supply of energy more efficient and with a lower carbon footprint.
 Higher taxes levied on onshore power compared to auxiliary engine supply of power, has been contributing to the lack of incentive to convert to OPS – a problem that has now been targeted by the European Commission.

 Based on their existing product MobilePC, a 20 ft container serving as compacted conversion station aimed for usage in the wind turbine sector, Powercon has now developed a novel OPS solution.
-The successful employment of MobilePC over the last 3 years has proven the technology and brought a mobile, low cost conversion solution to its end-users.
+The successful employment of MobilePC over past years has proven the technology and brought a mobile, low cost conversion solution to its end-users.
 The OPS solution based on MobilePC can completely restructure the way energy is supplied at quayside, benefitting end-users not only by lowering cost but also through less emissions and greener energy use.